News

 Lecture title Practices of Adaptation date 2018-10 venue American Society of Landscape Architects

-Practice title Teaching Landscape Architecture date 2017-09 venue Rhode Island School of Design
+News title Teaching Landscape Architecture date 2017-09 venue Rhode Island School of Design

 Providence, Rhode Island